satyasiba001/LearnGit/README.md

-some file present that you don't want to commit or push like .env file Add a file named ".gitignore" and untracked file names to that file git didn't track empty folders, so we have to add a file named ".gitkeep" in that empty folder so that git can track
+some file present that you don't want to commit or push like .env file Add a file named ".gitignore" and untracked file names to that file git didn't track empty folders, so we have to add a file named ".gitkeep" in that empty folder so that git can track.

+You chnaged something and checked the changes by using git status git add <file-name>
+git restore <file-name> ==> to discard the changes git restore --staged <file-name> ==> remove file from staged area to modified area git rm --cached <file-name>   ==> cached the file git add <file-name> ==> to add the file to staging area git commit -m "updated the first story" git add . ==> stage all the changes

 Musketeers of git
 - Commit Object